Dynatrace/dynatrace-api/metric-example/query-by-example.md

 In some situations, it is useful to transmute a series result into a point result in any position of the transformer chain.
 One such example is when we want mixed series and point results.

-Say, we want to access `builtin:host.cpu.usage` over the complete last year from January to just before January this year (`now-y/y` to `now/y`).
+Say we want to access `builtin:host.cpu.usage` over the complete last year from January to just before January this year (`now-y/y` to `now/y`).
 We want a resolution of `1M`, but we are also interested in the average value over the whole year.
 This can be done in a single bulk query, once using `:fold` and once omitting it:
 ```
 GET {base}/metrics/query?metricId=builtin:host.cpu.usage:fold,builtin:host.cpu.usage&from=now-y/y&to=now/y&resolution=1M
 ```